 The process of connecting text among different text frames is called threading text.
-Text frame is similar concept as a text box.
-However, text frame can be independent of the other text frame or they can be connected.
+A text frame is a concept similar to a text box.
+However, a text frame can be independent of the other text frame or be connected.
 Note also that text within the connected text frames is also connected.
 That means text can reflow among connected frames.
 Threading text is also known as linking text frames or linking text boxes.
-In addition, the connected text frames can be on single page or on different pages.
+In addition, the connected text frames can be on a single page or different pages.

-Each text frame contains in port and out port, which are used to connect the text frames.
-Arrow sign from an in port to an out port of another text frame is the indication of text thread.
+Each text frame contains an in port and an out port, which are used to connect the text frames.
+Arrow sign from an in port to an out port of another text frame indicates text thread.
 An empty port means that the frames are not connected.
 Red plus sign (+) on out port refers to overset text, which is extra text not contained in any text frames.
-If you want to view the threading text, then go to View > Extras > Show Text Threads and select the frame with Selection tool.
+If you want to view the threading text, go to View > Extras > Show Text Threads and select the frame using the Selection tool.

 How to Connect Text Frames?